UDML 2020 Workshop

 The workshop aims at bringing together academic and industrial researchers and practitioners from data mining, machine learning and other interdisciplinary communities, in the collaborative effort of identifying and discussing major technical challenges, recent results and potential topics on the emerging fields of Utility-Driven Mining and Learning.
 This workshop will focus on real world experiences, inherent challenges, as well as new research methods/applications desired.

-The Utility-Driven Mining and Learning (UDML) workshop will discuss a broad variety of topics related to utility-driven mining and learning, including:
+Following the success of the 1st UDM 2018 workshop and 2nd UDML 2019 workshop, the 3rd Utility-Driven Mining and Learning (UDML 2020) workshop will discuss a broad variety of topics related to utility-driven mining and learning, including:

 - Theory and core methods for utility mining and learning

 - Utility patterns mining in large datasets, e.g., high-utility itemset mining, high-utility sequential patterns/rules mining, high-utility episode mining, and other novel patterns

 - Analysis and learning of novel utility factors in mining and learning process